 Music may be considered a form of journalism when it expresses the popular voice, often unedited and crying out for truth and understanding.
 The overwhelming impact of the explosion of the Deepwater Horizon on April 20, 2010 that resulted in the BP oil spill in the Gulf of Mexico inspired Gulfport, Mississippi teenager Aubrey Hayes to write the “Song of the Sea.”
 This public radio story originally aired on Mississippi Public Broadcasting on April 8, 2011.

 Love is one the most common themes in music.
 Songs of love echo in our souls.
 “Love Bids the Hungry Come” by TR Ritchie is from the CD Wild Horses.
 It is a an example of the beauty that can be created with 2 minutes and 25 seconds of sound.

 About Rhonda J. Miller

 Rhonda is a writer and audio producer whose experience includes work as a public radio and newspaper reporter in Kentucky, Mississippi, Florida, Rhode Island, Pennsylvania and Virginia.
 Her stories have won Associated Press and Edward R. Murrow awards.
 She has also done freelance radio stories in California, Connecticut and Virginia for Voice of America, NPR, AARP Radio and WSHU Public Radio.
-Her radio stories are also distributed through Public Radio Exchange and many are posted on her website http://folkriver.net/ Rhonda is reporter and producer at WKU Public Radio in Bowling Green, Kentucky.
-She also teaching writing and podcasting for the Pittsburgh-based Creative Nonfiction Foundation.
+Her radio stories are also distributed through Public Radio Exchange (PRX) and many are posted on her website http://folkriver.net/ Rhonda is a reporter and producer for WKU Public Radio in Bowling Green, Kentucky.
+She also teaches online writing and podcasting course for the Pittsburgh-based Creative Nonfiction Foundation.